gmodena/nix-flatpak/README.md

 A couple of things to be aware of when working with `nix-flatpak`.

-## Infinte recusion in home-manager imports
+## Infinite recursion in home-manager imports

 Users have reported an infinite recursion stacktrace when importing an home-manager module outside of where home-manager itself was imported.